 • Transit Access Report is a subscription-based paper newsletter reporting on developments in transportation accessibility, published by Letter Publications.
 As the author of PSDP’s ACAA update guide, Brad Morris was interviewed for an article appearing in the May 10, 2016 edition, “Psychiatric Service Dog Users Seek Parity in Air Access Regs”.

-• Sitting down in a half-hour interview filled with nuance and reason, PSDP’s Dr. & Mr. Morris explained to a St. Louis reporter the complexities associated with the “fake service dog” phenomenon—such as the importance of avoiding knee-jerk lawmaking when something makes you angry.
-Their few-second clips in the 2 1/2 minute report coming out of this interview feature the times where each of them sound the most emotional!
-On the upside, the reporter (KSDK’s Kay Quinn) seemed to understand that encouraging a ban on the online sale of service dog gear was not the solution, leaving options open-ended in the mid-May release of this 2016 story.
+• Sitting down in a half-hour interview, PSDP’s Dr. & Mr. Morris explained to a St. Louis reporter the complexities associated with the “fake service dog” phenomenon—such as the importance of avoiding knee-jerk lawmaking when something makes you angry.
+Their few-second clips in the 2 1/2 minute report coming out of this interview feature the times where each of them sound the most emotional.
+However, the reporter (KSDK’s Kay Quinn) seemed to understand that encouraging a ban on the online sale of service dog gear was not the solution, leaving options open-ended in the mid-May release of this 2016 story.

 • Board member Chanda Hagen was featured in a local NAMI Newsletter spotlighting her relationship with her late service dog, Oliver.
-This July 2015 newsletter article was submitted by another member of the PSDP support group/listserv.
+This July 2015 newsletter article was submitted by another member of the PSDP Peer Guidance Group.

 • Dr. Veronica Morris was the guest on Doc Vincel’s internet radio show, “All About Service Dogs”, on May 28th, 2015.
 The two-hour episode loads and begins playing through http://www.blogtalkradio.com/servicedogacademy/2015/05/29/all-about-service-dogs-hosted-by-doc-vencil and we have archived it below in three parts: